 So, what is a believer do with all of the above?
 Perhaps one could consider that the Bible is wrong about certain things.
 This does not mean that God is wrong.
-Instead, maybe human beings have been wrong in discerning God’s word.
-After all, we should not confuse complete faith in God with complete faith in our ability to discern God’s voice.
-And, in fact, any honest look at history tells us that we should be wary of people who are too certain that they speak directly for God.
+Instead, maybe human beings have been wrong in discerning God's word.
+After all, we should not confuse complete faith in God with complete faith in our ability to discern God's voice.
+And, in fact, any honest look at history tells us that we should be wary of people who are sure that they speak directly for God.

-Some people will insist that the Bible is God’s word.
+Some people will insist that the Bible is God's word.
 The Bible is infallible.
 The Bible contains no error.
-And, an appropriate response would be, “The Bible contains no error?
-What are you going to do with those slavery passages?”
-When we look to those passages, we have to admit that the prejudices and limitations of the Biblical authors crept into the text, and if they did that concerning slavery, then it could have happened concerning homosexuality.
+And, an appropriate response would be, "The Bible contains no error?
+What are you going to do with those slavery passages?"
+When we look at those passages, we have to admit that the prejudices and limitations of the Biblical authors crept into the text, and if they did that concerning slavery, then it could have happened concerning homosexuality.

 "Homosexuality is not practised by other animals."